 - Ensuring that props and materials are non-stereotypical, and are integrated into everyday practice in the setting, rather than reserved for special celebrations (such as wearing saris for Divali) and marked as non-typical.
 This point is also relevant to ethnic food, which should be regularly offered on the setting’s menu, rather than just showcased for cultural celebrations.

-- Getting to know your families’ beliefs, practices and aspirations in order to disrupt any assumptions you may have about them, and finding ways to adapt your practices to better reflect your families.
-We offer lots of tips for culturally responsive practices here.
+- Getting to know your families’ beliefs, practices, and aspirations in order to disrupt any assumptions you may have about them, and finding ways to adapt your practices to better reflect your families.
+We offer guidelines for culturally responsive practices here.

 Chan, A. (2009).
 Critical multiculturalism: The challenge of multiculturalism within a New Zealand bicultural context – A Chinese perspective.
 International Journal of Equity and Innovation in Early Childhood, 7 (1), 29-40.

 Education Review Office.
 (2004).
 Catering for diversity in early childhood services.
-Wellington: ERO.
+Author.

 Robinson, K. H., and Jones-Diaz, C. (2006).
-Diversity and differences in early childhood education: Issues for theory and practice.
-Maidenhead: Open University Press.
+Diversity and difference in early childhood education: Issues for theory and practice.
+Open University Press.

 By Dr Vicki Hargraves